 Words do matter.
 And though the smart set might view ambiguity as a sign of sophistication, I still think it’s better to say what you mean and mean what you say.

 Wow I got a little esoteric here at the end.
 But this more philosophical stuff is a huge part of any career, since this is what you will spend most of your adult life doing.
-So learn from my mistakes (and just don’t go to law school.
-Seriously.).
+So whatever you do, make sure you think about it.